The wildfire danger rating in the Lac La Biche Forest Area is LOW. The fire ban has been lifted and a fire advisory is in effect.

 - Always carry a small fire extinguisher, a collapsible shovel and water.
 These tools can help extinguish a wildfire and safely dispose of hot debris.

 Thanks for doing your part to prevent wildfire.
+Your next update will be issued on Thursday, June 4 or sooner if conditions change.

 For more information, please contact: